-A: The Centre for Innovation in Teaching and Learning (CITL) website has a To Do page to help you ease into your first online course.
+A: The Centre for Innovation in Teaching and Learning (CITL) website has a Semester Startup Guide to help you ease into your first online course.

 A: If you are prevented from writing a mid-term exam due to illness or bereavement or other acceptable cause, you may apply, with supporting documents to have the exam deferred.
 The CITL website provides more information on the process.